 Welcome to Circuspam.Coffee, your ultimate guide to finding free food in the UK.
 Whether you’re a seasoned prepper, an off-grid enthusiast, or simply someone looking to cut down on grocery bills, foraging offers an incredible opportunity to tap into nature’s pantry.
-Our blog is dedicated to helping you uncover the abundance of wild fruits, nuts, and berries available throughout the year in the UK.
-With our guidance, you can foreage an abundance of free food by harvesting what nature provides.
+Our blog helps people uncover the abundance of wild fruits, nuts, and berries available throughout the year in the UK and use them for free food.
+With our guidance, you can forage an abundance of free food by harvesting what nature provides.
 Grab your basket and let’s explore what awaits you every month!

-For any of these fruits nuts or berries use Ctrl+F to find the preperation guide below.
+For any of these fruits nuts or berries use the “Find” feature or Ctrl+F to find the preperation guide below.

 - January: Acorns, beech nuts, blackberries, chestnuts, crab apples, hawthorn berries, hazelnuts, pine nuts, rosehips, sloe berries, whitebeam berries.